Kishorkumar28/fertilizer-website/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is **not** licensed for public or private use.

+- Commercial use: ❌ Not permitted
+- Distribution: ❌ Not permitted
+- Modification: ❌ Not permitted
+- Patent use: ❌ Not permitted
+- Private use: ❌ Not permitted

+All rights reserved.
+For more details, see the [LICENSE](./LICENSE) file.

 ## Contact